OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 ### Coop

 You dont need to do anything in particular, as long as you use default `aschar.as`, and dont change the parameters of the character.

 #### Custom levels support
 👻(not tested)

+Make sure the place you spawn in players is always roomy enough for 4 players, and is atleast slightly off the ground.

 If youre using anything custom, a custom implementation will be probably needed.
 1. Set Level Parameter `characterActorPath` with your players `actor.xml` path.